Iciclemeltz/Hacksocial-Project/README.md

 # Optimizing Household Electricity through Data Science
  Optimizing Electricity consumption through Machine Learning to save electricity as well as reduce the electricity bill

 WattTrack(TheCoolKidz) is a simple dashboard developed using Dash and Plotly.
 It helps the consumer monitor their electricity consumption on a daily basis.
 WattTrack(TheCoolKidz) also does a forecasting of the electricity, thus helping the consumer an estimation of his/her electricity bill.
-It can also send early warnings and automated emails with report to the user regarding excessive electricity consumption or when it detects a faulty device at home.
+For future works, we plan to also send early warnings by sending an email containing a report to the user regarding the excessive electricity consumption or when it detects fa faulty device at home.

 ## Main Dashboard Features: